-During the year the Audit Committee was comprised of Mr. Mike Stirzaker (Committee Chairman), Mr. Terence Goodlace and Mr. Rob Thomson, all of whom are considered to be independent Directors.
+During the year the Audit and Risk Committee was comprised of Mr. Mike Stirzaker (Committee Chairman), Mr. Rob Thomson and Mr. Geoff Hiller (appointed to the Committee on 26 September 2023 and resigned as a Director on 10 June 2024) all of whom were considered to be independent Directors.